Baqend/transaction-performance-test/README.md

 Define the split-point for the shards:

 `sh.splitAt("test.test.bucket.Value", {_id: "/db/test.bucket.Value/5000"})`

+View the sharding status:

+`sh.status()`

 ## Setup Redis
+Start the Redis server on the same machine as one of the REST servers:
-`docker run -d --name redis --restart=always -e constraint:az==server3 redis redis-server --appendonly yes`
+`docker run -d --name redis --restart=always --net=bqnet -e constraint:az==server3 redis redis-server --appendonly yes --protected-mode no`

 ## Setup Orestes and Node Servers